aarich/photos-site/README.md

 - `yarn test`

   - Launches the test runner in the interactive watch mode.\
-    See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 - `yarn build`

   - Builds the app for production to the `build` folder.\
     It correctly bundles React in production mode and optimizes the build for the best performance.\
     The build is minified and the filenames include the hashes.\
-    Your app is ready to be deployed!\
-    See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.